Fghurayri/omw/web/README.md

 - Allow the user to select a name for the upcoming live tracking session.
 - Allow the user to start a live tracking session and copy the associated tracking link.

+## Gotchas

+There's a deployment to Vercel blocker when the `phoenix` package is imported via `node_modules`.
+To workaround that, I have copied the `phoenix` package's JS content into the project and imported it like any other local file.